Mambodiev/product-reasearch-toll/README.md

-﻿this is a product reasearch tools website (the idea is to create something like https://app.adspy.com/) to run it :
+﻿This is a product reasearch tools website (the idea is to create something like https://app.adspy.com/) to run it :

 windows: